industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 ![IIH_Settings](/docs/graphics/IIH_Settings.png)

-As soon as the Modbus TCP Connector is installed and started on the same IED as the IIH Configurator, the connector is visible within the configurator.
+As soon as the Modbus TCP Connector is installed and started on the same IED as the Common Configurator, the connector is visible within the configurator.
 In this example we want to configure a Modbus TCP connection to any Modbus TCP server.

 To configure the Modbus TCP Connector, proceed as following: